Soumya007-developer/Kickstart-to-Competitive-Programming/README.md

 You can also contribute by sharing!
 ## What we will cover?
 1. Introduction to why algorithms are important and why they are important part in all major contests worldwide.
-2. Big-O, Big-theta, Big-Ohmega Notations this includes time complexity and space complexity and also way to avoid tle error in program
+2. Big-O, Big-theta, Big-Ohmega Notations this includes time complexity and space complexity and also way to avoid tle error in program.
 3. Problem format
     - Problem statement
     - Input